 Common symptoms of BPH include dribbling after urinating, frequent urination of more than 8 times a day, finding it difficult to start and stop urination, waking up to urinate at night, and a weak stream.

 Don’t wait to seek treatment.
-It’s time to see Dr. David Schwartzwald immediately if you become incontinent and cannot control urination, experience pain or a burning sensation when urinating, or discover blood in the urine.
+It’s time to see urologist David Schwartzwald, MD immediately if you become incontinent and cannot control urination, experience pain or a burning sensation when urinating, or discover blood in the urine.

 No Time Like The Present